Gilgamech/website/Gillogisms.md

 1. Vidjae is plural for vidja.
 1. Visual cortex as a reverse video card, to separate inputs into patterns of light and dark, which become assembled into logical objects.- 2023
 1. VR lenticular lenses turn sunlight into a deadly laser beam, focused into a fine point on the VR goggle screen.- 2023
 1. Vulcans are Mensa and Klingons are Vikings.
 Anyone can join them, just learn their language and move to their solar system.
 Ferengi are British, between the FCA (Financial Conduct Authority / Ferengi Commerce Authority), the constant rain on the home world/island, and overzealous capitalism where everything is for sale and the monarch is the one who owns the most stuff.
 And anyone who can buy their way in can join them.
-When the going gets tough, the tough go Viking.
+When the going gets tough, the tough go Viking/Klingon.

 ### W